AADevCloud/Taint-Toleration-Node-Affinity/README.md

 ```
 - Step 4: Add the node Affinity in configuration file

-Note:
-   there are 3 different types of node affinity effects
+Note:there are 3 different types of node affinity effects
 - requiredDuringSchedulingIgnoredDuringExecution
 - preferredDuringSchedulingIgnoredDuringExecution
 - requiredDuringSchedulingrequiredDuringExecution
 there are 3 different types of operator in node affinity
 - NotIn
 - In
 - Exists

 ``` bash
  apiVersion: v1
 kind: Pod